Fluxitude/guidant/.roo/rules/guidant.md

     *   `--setup`: `Run interactive setup to configure models, including custom Ollama/OpenRouter IDs.`
 *   **Usage (MCP):** Call without set flags to get current config.
 Use `setMain`, `setResearch`, or `setFallback` with a valid model ID to update the configuration.
 Use `listAvailableModels: true` to get a list of unassigned models.
 To set a custom model, provide the model ID and set `ollama: true` or `openrouter: true`.
 *   **Usage (CLI):** Run without flags to view current configuration and available models.
 Use set flags to update specific roles.
 Use `--setup` for guided configuration, including custom models.
 To set a custom model via flags, use `--set-<role>=<model_id>` along with either `--ollama` or `--openrouter`.
-*   **Notes:** Configuration is stored in `.guidant/config.json` in the project root.
+*   **Notes:** Configuration is stored in `.taskmaster/config.json` in the project root.
 This command/tool modifies that file.
-Use `listAvailableModels` or `guidant models` to see internally supported models.
+Use `listAvailableModels` or `task-master models` to see internally supported models.
 OpenRouter custom models are validated against their live API.
 Ollama custom models are not validated live.
 *   **API note:** API keys for selected AI providers (based on their model) need to exist in the mcp.json file to be accessible in MCP context.
 The API keys must be present in the local .env file for the CLI to be able to read them.
 *   **Model costs:** The costs in supported models are expressed in dollars.
 An input/output value of 3 is $3.00.
 A value of 0.8 is $0.80.
-*   **Warning:** DO NOT MANUALLY EDIT THE .guidant/config.json FILE.
+*   **Warning:** DO NOT MANUALLY EDIT THE .taskmaster/config.json FILE.
 Use the included commands either in the MCP or CLI format as needed.
 Always prioritize MCP tools when available and use the CLI as a fallback.

 ---